×

 Premature Aging

-Progeria can be caused by a genetic mutation to a number of genes related to the lamin A protein.
-The inability of the body to produce lamin A causes cell nuclei to have an abnormal morphology and DNA to be disorganized.
+The affected gene, known as lamin A, creates a protein necessary for keeping the cell nucleus together.
+When this gene mutates, an abnormal form of lamin A protein called progerin is produced.
+This mutated lamin A causes the cell nuclei to have an abnormal morphology and DNA to be disorganized.
 Cells also lose their ability to repair DNA [3].
 Many patients also produce an abnormal variant of the lamin A protein called progerin, which can also be produced by senescent cells [4].

 In addition to searching for a cure, scientists are very interested in progeria (and other similar diseases such as Werner and Cockayne syndromes) for the clues that it may provide about typical aging.